Some companies might think they have a robust sales operations team.

 Team leaders ensure sales align with marketing, product, and company goals.

 Sales operations are responsible for collecting and analysing data related to sales performance, customer behaviour, and market trends.
-This data helps identify areas for improvement and make informed decisions about sales strategy.

 They use historical and market data to predict how sales will fare in the short- and long-term.

-Sometimes, they’ll lead the study of sales deals to determine what activities commonly lead to success.
+Sometimes, they’ll lead the study of deals to determine what activities commonly lead to sales success.

 They work with sales managers to create dashboards for reps to track their key metrics and progress towards goals.